spsaroj/storm-demo/README.md

  **Sub Topic**
  * Sagar - I will do the demonstartion on spouts.
  * Susan - Demonstrate Installation and set up process.
- * Saroj - I will do demonstration on Bolts.
+ * Saroj - Demonstrate on Bolts.
  * Jing - Demonstrate Architecture of Storm

 ### Susan Maharjan